Athleticism in the Premier League

 Alain Haller explains the building blocks of athleticism in football.

 In the world of athletics, trainers tailor workout routines for each athlete.
 These workouts are dependent not only on an athlete's specific anatomy but the sport they play as well.
 In football, athletes must shift between intense activity and periods of rest, known as "maximal intermittent exercise".
 Players regularly sprint toward the ball or jog across the pitch, or standstill as a free kick is prepared.
-Let us not forget: running backwards, jogging backwards, walking backwards.
+Let us not forget: running backward, jogging backward, walking backward.

 The words, interval training, will cause the ears of any football fan to perk up.
 In the Premier League, Interval training is a full-time job for trainers, and dieticians are not far behind.
 Many are still interested in learning the lesser-known secrets of building and maintaining an athlete.

 Performing Like an Athlete

 Helming one of the greatest football clubs in the world, Manchester United goalkeeper David de Gea personifies the potential of an athletic turnaround.
 While de Gea is tall, lean, and gifted with lightning agility and other markers of athletic prowess, these physical attributes alone will not make a player one of the world’s greatest.

 In 2011, de Gea was two years into the start of his career at Atletico Madrid when Sir Alex Ferguson, manager of Manchester United, became convinced that de Gea was his club’s future goalkeeper.
 But when an 18.9 million pound transfer was raised, many felt unconvinced of de Gea’s viability in the UK’s football club.

 To put it lightly, de Gea’s first six months with Manchester United were unimpressive.
 He was quickly pulled and sat on the substitute's bench in place of Anders.